PolymeshAssociation/polymesh-tools/docs/operator/README.md

   RPC method.
 Failure to provide peers via either this parameter or the RPC method will cause the operator node to remain disconnected from the chain.

+Next we will generate the node's session keys.

+### Generating the session keys with access to the node's RPC port

-Next call the `author_rotateKeys` method on the operator to generate session keys for your operator node:
+The `author_rotateKeys` method can be called against a running operator node to generate session keys.

 ```
 $ curl -H "Content-Type: application/json" -d '{"id":1, "jsonrpc":"2.0", "method": "author_rotateKeys", "params":[]}' http://localhost:9933 | jq -r .result